-Trainers must complete the training for the program that they wish to deliver (either R2MR or TWM).
-If you wish to be a trainer for both programs, you must be certified in both.
-To do so, you must complete the 5 day TTT for one program followed by a one day cross-training course.
+Trainers must complete the training for the program that they wish to deliver (either R2MR, TWM or TIM).
+If you wish to be a trainer for more than one program, you must be certified in all programs that you hope to deliver.
+To do so, you must complete either the 5 day TTT for R2MR or TWM or the 3 day TTT for TIM followed by a one day cross-training course per program.

 When selecting trainers, we look for those who are: